 If you’re relocating here, welcome!
 Don’t forget to pick up your very own relocation packet to help with your transition to our community.

 And as always, if you have questions or require additional information about the Silver Lake Sand Dunes Area, we’re here for you!
 Just stop by, call, or email.

 Visitor Information Center

 New Era is a warm and welcoming village with quiet streets, active small businesses, good schools, and friendly neighbors.
-New Era is a picturesque community of under 600 residents.
-Surrounded on all sides by rolling orchards and farmland, our lovely town is reminiscent of times past… quieter times.
+Picturesque and surrounded by peaceful orchards and farmland, New Era is close-knit with just under 600 residents.
+Stroll through its streets and you may think you’ve travelled back in history to a more peaceful, quieter time.

-The Walkerville area is comprised mainly of farming communities.
-Those who do not work on local farms generally find employment in surrounding cities.
-It has a downtown area with dining, services and schools.
+The Walkerville area is comprised primarily of rural farming communities.
+Those who do not work on local farms are generally employed in surrounding cities.
+Find dining, services, and schools in their convenient downtown area.